Background image

 She claimed bronze in the Nor-Am Cup at Apex Mountain, Canada in March 2019 and 6th at Mount Werner, USA a month earlier.

-Determined to persevere, she held onto her Olympic dream through every injury and made more than 30 World Cup starts in her career.
+Determined to persevere, she held onto her Olympic dream through every setback and made more than 30 World Cup starts in her career.
 She targeted the end of Beijing 2022 to make her retirement from mogul skiing.

 Taylah ended the 2021 calendar year finishing 18th at Alpe d’Huez, France and 17th in dual moguls.
 In December she had two additional top-25 results in Idre Fjall, Sweden and Ruka, Finland.